Cacti/documentation/Frequently-Asked-Questions.md

 [useful Perl script](http://cricket.sourceforge.net/contrib/files/killspike2)
 that will remove them for you.

+**Q:** I have a remote poller that is timing out but SNMP timing to the devices is fine

+**A:** Check that the network connection between the Remote poller and Main poller is working ok if the link has very high latency this can cause the polling times to increase as the data being transfered from the remote poller will be slowed causing the poll not to finish in time

 **Q:** RRDtool Says: ERROR: unknown option '--slope-mode' or RRDtool Says:
 ERROR: Garbage ':39:24 To 2005/10/22 16:39:24\c' after command: COMMENT:From
 2005/10/21 16:39:24 To 2005/10/22 16:39:24\c